-The white grape variety comes from Turkey.
+The white grape variety originates from Turkey.
 Synonyms are Erkek Yapincak, Kinali Yapincak, Yapakak, Yapincak Kinali and Yapindjac.
-The late ripening vine is generally well resistant to vine diseases and drought.
-Significant are the red-spotted berries to which the name (meaning "girl with freckles") refers.
-It yields low-acid white wines with aromas of apples, pears and quinces and is also used as a table grape.
-The variety is cultivated in the north-western Marmara region.
-In 2016, however, no stocks were reported (Kym Anderson).
+The late-maturing vine is generally well resistant to vine diseases and drought.
+Significant are the red-spotted berries, to which the name (sinng. "girl with freckles") refers.
+It yields low-acid white wines with aromas of apples, pears and quinces and is also used as table grape.
+The variety is cultivated in the northwestern Marmara region.
+However, no stocks were reported in 2016 (Kym Anderson).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012